CalebEverett/finm33150-accumulation-opportunity/README.md

 For this assignment we assess the feasibility of accumulating large positions while attempting to maintain low trading costs in an electronic market.

-This objective of this analysis is to describe the dynamics of position accumulation and liquidation strategies.
+The objective of this analysis is to describe the dynamics of position accumulation and liquidation strategies.
 The analysis is based on marked millisecond tick-level data for BTC-USD from
 2018-03-31 03:34:51 to 2018-04-11 06:06:52 (579,826 obs) and 2021-04-11 02:28:52 to 2021-04-21 05:17:13 (3,777,963 obs) and a simple execution model with the following key parameters:
 * Arrival time (timestamp)
 * Position size (shares)